IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note that the actual application launch method is out of scope of this profile.
 See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

+When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.

 ##### 1:53.1.1.3.1 Event Handling Requirements

-In Table 1:53.1.1.3.1-1 specifies behavior requirements for the Worklist Client when it receives FHIRcast events.
+Table 1:53.1.1.3.1-1 specifies behavior requirements for the Worklist Client when it receives FHIRcast events.

 The Worklist Client shall support all Behaviors shown as “R” in Optionality.
 The Worklist Client may support suggested behaviors ("O" in Optionality).
 For each Received Event in the table, 'Context Key' identifies the context in the Received Event, and 'Resources' specifies the FHIR resource used in the given context.